george-labs/george-backend-hiring/docs/assumptions.md

 - that means if "Hello, World!" is same as a "Hello World"
 - so let's assume there will be no special characters in the text
 - and we split just by spaces
+- so "Hello, World!" will have 0 words while "Hello World" will have 2 words